Three Brethren Minch Moor Road

 Now admire the incredible views from “The Three Brethern”. and Pat yourself on the back.

 Follow the tree line on your right down a nice fast little descent flattening out (don’t turn right) through a heather strewn path until you reach a gate, head over towards Broomy Law climbing back up to 463m.
-This next section is grassy and great fun, but is quite exposed so be prepared to really feel the weather -
+This next section is grassy and great fun, but is quite exposed so be prepared to really feel the weather – you have been warned !

 After this climb the path trails down to a lower valley and across another gate.
 This is the start of yet another tough climb up an old drove road towards Brown Knowe and a lung busting height of 523m.
 Keep on this same track crossing Wallace’ Trench down towards Elibank Forest until you reach the edge of the trees and a sign for Yarrowford where you turn sharp left on the the Minch Moor Road.